 - There may be CEU requirements, but the law allows the board to accept experience in lieu of educational requirements.
 It is not known whether the board will write the rules to allow that.

 - In essence how the new law will be enforced is unknown at this time.
 It is possible that the Board of Examiners of Psychologists will attempt cease and desist orders with individuals who are engaging in certain activities.
-However, most of psychology board’s cease and desist orders are related to individuals advertising as opposed to specific practice activity.
+However, most of psychology board’s cease and desist orders on Composite Board licensees are related to advertising.

 - The Composite Board has it’s February 2017 meeting on 2/9/2017 to further discuss SB 319 and rules drafts.

 - Don’t panic.
 As usual, adhere to GA composite board code of ethics 135-7.
 Avoid the use of any form or derivative of the word “psychology” in your practice or any information you publish or advertise through print and the internet or social media unless you are also licensed by the GA State Examining Board of Psychologists.
 This is regardless of how the proposed rules are passed.
 Beside that, there is no way of knowing what you will need to do to be in compliance with this law until the Composite Board begins to enforce it and new rules are passed.

 Update: 11/21/16- The 2016 Law and Pending Composite Board Rules

 If you are licensed by the Composite Board, avoid the use of any form or derivative of the word “psychology” in your practice or any information you publish or advertise through print and the internet or social media unless you are also licensed by the GA State Examining Board of Psychologists.
 This is regardless of whether the proposed rules are passed.

 Update: 11/10/16- Proposed Rules to Be Presented at the December 2016 Board Meeting

 At present the board is proceeding with posting new rules for public input.
 The proposed rule change appends a new section 135-12-.01 at the end of our current rules.